 Since 1999 this has proved to be a remarkably successful partnership for both parties.
 The May Court Club sees its facility used as an important part of its outreach to the community.
 Its members volunteer at the hospice reception desk, in administrative duties, and in its palliative care activities.
 The hospice is a serene and attractive home which provides compassionate care and support for individuals and their families.
 All programs are provided at no charge thanks to many volunteers, generous donors and supporters.

 Since 1970 the May Court Bargain Box has been selling second-hand clothing, footwear, linens, jewellery, decorative and household items – all “new to you” and all at very affordable prices.
 We rely solely on donations – sorry no consignments – and we are most grateful to all the generous donors who have helped us keep the store stocked for many years.
 Friendly and helpful May Court volunteers staff the shop and are always ready to assist our donors and customers who are all highly valued members of the Bargain Box community.

-Thanks to our customers, who come from far and wide, and to our donors, the Bargain Box has already contributed over $1,000,000 to the May Court Club for its grants to community charities including the Hospice at May Court.
-The Bargain Box also provides assistance to others via:
+Thanks to our customers, who come from far and wide, and to our donors, the Bargain Box has already contributed over $1,000,000 to the May Court Club for its support to community charities including the May Court Hospice.
+The Bargain Box also provides assistance to others such as: